Project-Strix/Strix/readme.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPL v3.0 License.
 See `LICENSE` for more information.